-The Cornell Cooperative Extension of Rockland County Horticulture Resource Educator develops and delivers an education program focused on community horticulture, Master Gardener volunteer program, recycling/composting, school garden network, and invasive species management.
-The Horticulture Resource Educator will analyze and identify educational needs and provide development, delivery, evaluation, direction, management and coordination of educational efforts.
-The Horticulture Resource Educator will oversee the Horticulture Diagnostic Lab and the Horticulture Lab Educator.
+The Cornell Cooperative Extension of Rockland County Community Horticulture Resource Educator develops and delivers an education program focused on community horticulture, recycling/composting, school garden network, and invasive species management.
+Also includes the planning, management, and operations of the Master Gardener Volunteer Program, which involves volunteer recruitment, training and oversight.
+The Community Horticulture Resource Educator will analyze and identify educational needs and provide development, delivery, evaluation, direction, management and coordination of educational efforts.
+The Community Horticulture Resource Educator will oversee the Horticulture Diagnostic Lab and the Horticulture Lab Educator.
 The position is supervised by the Executive Director.

 Program Assessment - 15%